How Executive Coaching Helps Leaders Tap into the Power of Failure

 In this post, we want to examine Viktor Frankl – a holocaust survivor – and his relationship with failure.

-Executive coaching can help business leaders learn from failures and grow, rather than simply hit a wall.
+Executive coaching can help business leaders learn from failures and grow rather than simply hit a wall.
 Let’s talk about how.

 Understanding the Cause of Failure

 Frankl writes about his belief that there is meaning in suffering.
 I would reasonably argue this statement is true though it is important to understand that meaning.
-However true this statement may be in some cases; failure may also become a valuable lesson.
+However true this statement may be in some cases, failure may also become a valuable lesson.

 Learning to cope with failure begins with understanding what exactly failure is.
 The Oxford English Dictionary defines failure as “a lack of success.”
 This definition gives the false impression that one form of failure will lead to more, which may simply be untrue when you learn from those failures and become stronger into the future.

 Additionally, the term failure is commonly used as an insult.
 Being a “failure” does not mean that you cannot be or become more successful.
-We need to change the way we think when we hear this term, it does not have to be a negative.
+We need to change the way we think when we hear this term, it does not have to be negative.

-A lot of people fear the idea of failure, the perception others will have of them as a result of a failure or get hung up on a past mistake limiting their ability to advance past whatever they failed at again.
+A lot of people fear the idea of failure, the perception others will have of them as a result of a failure, or get hung up on a past mistake limiting their ability to advance past whatever they failed at again.
 Business leaders will not maximize their potential if they fall prey to this mindset.
-Instead, business owners need to recognize the importance of unmet goals or mistakes, the root causes of them, as well as how they can learn – rather than moving on and narrowly setting a different path that may not necessarily be the best direction.
+Instead, business owners need to recognize the importance of unmet goals or mistakes, their root causes of them, as well as how they can learn – rather than moving on and narrowly setting a different path that may not necessarily be the best direction.

 Instead of letting failure get you down, it is best to turn it into a lesson to help you rework your business approach and improve upon weaknesses.
-No business is perfect nor always right, likewise no business leader is perfect nor always right.
+No business is perfect nor always right.
+Likewise, no business leader is perfect nor always right.
 Success takes contemplative trial and error.

 The Ability to Be Objective

 Frankl explains humans can escape toxic situations based on how they respond to them.
-This is true in a sense and much can be learned from Frankl’s findings.
+This is true in a sense, and much can be learned from Frankl’s findings.
 When it comes to examining business failures – it is important you stay as objective as possible and sometimes must deal differently with challenging circumstances.

 By working with a coach to remove the emotion away from the mistake or setback, you will be better positioned to recognize the steps that went wrong.
 Perhaps you’ll learn you need to take a different course of action next time.